D4KU/smorgasbord/README.md

 original data block is overwritten with the copy for every selected object.
 If no object is selected in addition to the active one, all objects in the scene are considered selected.

+### Select N Instances

+`[Object mode] Select > Select N Instances`

+For each data of selected objects, select N objects sharing the same data.
+This can be mesh-, light-, curve-, camera-, armature-data, etc. Even Empties are considered instances of another, since they all share 'None' as common data.

+N is set by a lower and upper bound.
+Negative values count from the end of the instance list.
+For the upper bound, non-negative values less equal the lower bound are considered as infinity.
+The order of instances is determined by their occurrence in the scene hierarchy.
+A few examples:

+- from 0 to 0: select all
+- from 0 to 1: select first instance
+- from 1 to 2: select second instance
+- from 0 to -1: select all but the last instance
+- from 5 to 0: select all from the fifth instance onward
+- from 5 to 1: likewise
+- from 5 to 5: likewise
+- from -1 to 0: select nothing (not supported)
+- from -1 to 3: likewise
+- from -2 to -1: select last instance